A Beginner’s Guide to Understanding Electrical Wiring Basics

 Understanding Electrical Wiring: Key Concepts

 Before you start any electrical wiring project, it’s important to understand some key concepts.
 First and foremost, you need to understand the difference between AC and DC power.
 AC power is the type of electrical power that’s supplied by your utility company and used in your home, while DC power is used in batteries and other small devices.
+You’ll also need to understand the basics of electrical circuits, which consist of a power source, a load, and conductors that connect the two.
+The most common type of electrical circuit in your home is the parallel circuit, which allows multiple devices to be connected to the same power source.

 Tools and Safety Precautions